albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 ### Three Sentences to Explain This Notebook:

-1. **"We defined a cohort of 5,765 engaged users who meet Elena's criteria for the rewards program target audience."**
+1. **"I defined a cohort of 5,765 engaged users who meet Elena's criteria for the rewards program target audience."**

-2. **"We systematically addressed data quality issues using industry-standard methods, removing 8% of outlier sessions while preserving all users."**
+2. **"I systematically addressed data quality issues using industry-standard methods, removing 8% of outlier sessions while preserving all users."**

 3. **"The result is a clean, validated dataset of 43,344 sessions with strong engagement metrics, ready for behavioral analysis and segmentation."**

 ---

-**End of Q&A Document**

-**Confidence Level:** HIGH - All decisions are data-driven, business-aligned, and methodologically sound.

-**Preparation Tip:** Practice explaining the cohort funnel and IQR method in non-technical terms.
-These are the two concepts most likely to need clarification for stakeholders.